Julie Campbell Tatham

 Julie Campbell Tatham (June 1, 1908 – July 7, 1999) was an American writer of children's novels, who also wrote for adults, especially on Christian Science.
 As Julie Campbell she was the creator of the Trixie Belden series (she wrote the first six) and the Ginny Gordon series.
 As Julie Tatham she also took over the Cherry Ames series and Vicki Barr series from Helen Wells.

 Biography

-Julie Campbell was born on June 1, 1908 in Flushing, New York, United States.
-She was the seventh of ten children of Julia deFres (Sample) and Archibald Campbell, an Army general, she also was a granddaughter of an Army general.
+Julie Campbell was born on June 1, 1908, in Flushing, New York, United States.
+She was the seventh of ten children of Julia deFres (Sample) and Archibald Campbell, an Army general.
+She was also the granddaughter of an Army general.

-On March 30, 1933, she married Charles Tatham Jr, and had two sons.
-In the 1940s, she created under her maiden name two series for Whitman Publishing Co, the Ginny Gordon series and the popular Trixie Belden series, continued by other writers under the pseudonym Kathryn Kenny.
-Under her married name, she also wrote some books of Helen Wells's series: Cherry Ames and Vicki Barr.
-She wrote during over 10 years before retiring.
+On March 30, 1933, she married Charles Tatham Jr. and had two sons.
+In the 1940s, under her maiden name, she created two series for Whitman Publishing Co: the Ginny Gordon series and the popular Trixie Belden series, continued by other writers under the pseudonym Kathryn Kenny.
+Under her married name, she also wrote some books for Helen Wells's series: Cherry Ames and Vicki Barr.
+She wrote for more than ten years before retiring.

-Julie Tatham died on July 7, 1999 in Alexandria, Virginia, at the age of 91.
+Julie Tatham died on July 7, 1999, in Alexandria, Virginia at the age of 91.